top of page

 Ask More Interesting Questions

 Rather than asking questions that can be answered with a ‘yes’ or ‘no,’ try asking questions requiring more complicated answers.
 For example, if you’re in a networking situation, learn something about the people you’re going to meet.
 Being able to ask specifically about a new project they’re developing leads to better and more interesting answers than a question along the lines of, “What’s new in your company” which is too broad to answer well.
+Learn more about networking strategies here.

 Forget the Weather

 The tendency of falling back on the weather as a topic of conversation is both tedious and a killer move to the interaction.
 Turn weather talks back around by asking a related question but also redirect the conversation at the same time, such as, “You’re right, it’s been pretty hot out.
 It makes me think of heading somewhere cooler.
 Tell me, where did you go on the best vacation you’ve ever had?”
+Check out more conversation starters to keep things fresh.

 Learn the Power of Adding On